Vokerlee/compiler-course-mipt/3. Text library/README.md

 # Mini text library
+This library is a simple Windows text library.

-The usage of library is simple.
+Its usage is very simple.

-You have the folowwing structure of text:
+You have the following structure of text:

 ```C++
 struct text_t